blackmamba97/CPU-Monitor/README.md

 CPU-Monitor
 ===========

-This C# program send the current CPU usage over UART to an Arduino Uno.
+This .NET program sends the current CPU usage over UART to an Arduino Uno.

-The Arduino must run with the CPU-Monitor-Sketch: https://github.com/blackmamba97/CPU-Monitor-Sketch
+The Arduino must run the [CPU-Monitor-Sketch](https://github.com/blackmamba97/CPU-Monitor-Sketch)